 The Batteries rules, apply to any producer, trader, consumer, entity involved in the collection, segregation, transportation, refurbishment and recycling of waste batteries.
 Batteries include all types of batteries irrespective of their chemistry, size, quantity, weight, material composition and use.
 Every producer of Battery shall have the obligation of Extended Producer Responsibility for the Battery that they introduce in the market to ensure the attainment of the recycling or refurbishing obligations.
 'Extended Producer Responsibility' means responsibility of any Producer of Battery for Environmentally sound management of Waste Battery.
-'Environmentally sound management' means management of Waste Battery.
-'Environment against any adverse effects, which may result from any substance contained in Waste Battery.
+'Environmentally sound management' means management of Waste Battery in a manner to protect human health and environment against any adverse effects, which may result from any substance contained in Waste Battery.
 These may include refurbishment, and/or recycling.
 The person or an entity involved in manufacturing of Battery shall have to apply Extended Producer Responsibility Registration through the online centralized portal as Producer in Form 1(A).
 The certificate of registration shall be issued in Form 1(B).
-Producer shall file for renewal of registration in Form 1(A) before sixty days of its expiry.
-Producer shall provide Extended Producer Responsibility plan in the Form 1(C) to Central Pollution Control Board by 30th June of every year for the Battery manufactured in the preceding financial year.
+Producer shall file for renewal of registration in Form 1(C) to Central Pollution Control Board by 30th June of every year for the Battery manufactured in the preceding financial year.
 It shall contain information on the quantity, weight of Battery along with the dry weight of Battery materials through the centralised portal.
-Producer shall file annual returns in Form 3 regarding the Waste Battery and recycled or refurbished towards fulfilling.
+Producer shall file annual returns in Form 3 regarding the Waste Battery collected and recycled or refurbished towards fulfilling.

 Obligations under Extended Producer Responsibility with the Central Pollution Control Board and concerned State Pollution Control Board in Form 3 by 30th June of the next financial year.
 The details of the registered recyclers from whom the Extended Producer Responsibility certificates have been procured shall also be provided.
 In order to meet the obligations of Extended Producer Responsibility, the Producer may engage itself or authorise any other entity for collection, recycling or refurbishment of Waste Battery.
 However, the obligations of meeting the Extended Producer Responsibility targets shall remain with the Producer.
-It shall be the responsibility of a Producer to, -(i) adhere to prohibitions and labelling requirements as prescribed in Schedule I; (ii) ensure safe handling of Battery or Waste Battery such that no damage to human health and environment occurs.
-9. Producer shall not handover the used / waste battery to recycler / refurbisher not having registration mandated under these BWM Rules.
+It shall be the responsibility of a Producer to, -(i) adhere to prohibitions and labelling requirements as prescribed in Schedule I; (ii) ensure safe handling of Battery or Waste Battery to recycler / refurbisher not having registration mandated under these BWM Rules.
 CPCB shall suspend and / or cancel the registration and / or impose Environment Compensation in case of non-compliance of Extended Producers Responsibility obligations.
 Action as deemed fit under Environment (Protection) Act, 1986 including levying Environment Compensation will be taken for violation to Battery Waste Management Rules, 2022.